Saffron from Talaouine; mint and olives from Meknes; oranges and lemons from Fes.

 In the open-air kitchen of Gemma's beautifully refurbished riad, vegetables boiled on the stove, and a small tagine simmered.
 However, as is common across the country, the bulk of the actual cooking happened away from the class.
 It seems that whilst these riads are designed to sleep many generations of the entire family, they simply cannot accommodate the cooking of large meal.
 Instead, the heating is done in the large oven of the local bakery, where a fire is kept alive throughout the day.

-We had passed several of these heat and smoke-filled places with curiosity the previous afternoon when navigating the medina's labryinthical alleyways, but it was this class allowed us an opportunity to fully understand their role and importance.
+We had passed several of these heat and smoke-filled places with curiosity the previous afternoon when navigating the medina's labryinthical alleyways, but it was a Marrakech cooking class which allowed us an opportunity to fully understand their role and importance.

 Cooking in the UK is such a solitary practice, tempered by the odd Sunday roast or boozy dinner party.
 In Morocco, it extends into the community.